eth-cscs/sarus/doc/install/installation.rst

 Install
 -------

-As explained in :ref:`requirements-permissions`, Sarus must be installed as a root-owned SUID binary.
+As explained in the :ref:`execution requirements
+<requirements-permissions-execution>`, Sarus must be installed as a root-owned
+SUID binary.
 The straightforward way to achieve this is running the ``make install`` command with super-user privileges:

 .. code-block:: bash